Case Closed: The Time Bombed Skyscraper: Plot

-Jimmy tells Rachel to cut whichever one, having gave up hope and riding on faith.
-As the rescue team arrives and carries him away, Jimmy realizes that Joel knew that Rachel's favorite color was red and booby-trapped the red one and that the 3 extra minutes were meant for Jimmy to enjoy his birthday.
+Conan tells Rachel to cut whichever one, having gave up hope and riding on faith.
+As the rescue team of Tokyo Fire Department arrives and carries him away, Conan realizes that Joel knew that Rachel's favorite color was red and booby-trapped the red one and that the 3 extra minutes were meant for Jimmy to enjoy his birthday.
 In the last few minutes, Rachel makes a desperate decision and cuts the blue wire because the red wire represents the red string of fate between Jimmy and herself.
 A celebration ensures and the injured are tended to.
 Joel, shocked and disgusted that his bomb was successfully disarmed, is finally defeated and arrested for his various crimes.